logo jabes

 There will be always either a technical debt or functional debt or both.
 It is not possible to have all artifacts up to date to latest moment.

-❷ Build up business logic & information in two DTAP lines (blue)
+❷ logic & information by two DTAP lines (blue)

 revZ lifecycle

-Maintaining and changing what is operational is more challenging.
-It is:
+Maintaining and changing what is in operational use is more challenging, building and changing:

 ❷ Change business logic & information in two DTAP segregated lines (blue)